phpjuice/pest-plugin-vcr/README.md

 mkdir tests/cassettes
 ```

-Add the following line to your `Pest.php` file, inorder to instruct
+Add the following line to your `Pest.php` file, this will tell
-php vcr of our cassettes folder:
+VCR where to look for `cassettes`:

 ```php
 use VCR\VCR;